N-Angleton/Etchify/README.md

 For the etching, users are directed to upload an image, select a color, and select one of four styles: **Shade**, **Outline**, **Shade & Outline**, and **Silhouette**.
 Of additional note, among the advanced settings, users can decide the shading and outline colors separately and can opt for **Refine Outline**.

 - **Shade** will analyze the original image as a grid of *n* by *n* cells, and will match the percieved luminance of each cell with an appropriate amount of shading.
-The percieved lumninance of a cell is calculated from the RGB using the formula The size of *n* is referred to as the **Dimension of the Cell** and can be adjusted as an advanced setting.
+The percieved lumninance of each pixel in the cell is calculated from its RGB values using an industry standard formula:<p align="center">Luminance = .299(R) + .587(G) + .114(B)</p>The size of *n* is referred to as the **Dimension of the Cell** and can be adjusted as an advanced setting.
 Increasing the **Dimension of the Cell** has a twofold impact: it simultaneously increases the pixellation of the resulting image, while also increasing the number of tones.

 - **Outline** employs line recongition to trace the original image.
 A candidate pixel is designated as a line if it differs enough from its neighbors.
 This calculation is performed with a five by five kernel centered on the candidate pixel.
 The neighboring pixels each "vote" on if the candidate pixel is a line.
-For each neighbor pixel, their vote depends on if their color difference exceeds the **Color Difference Threshold**, an advanced setting, and is weighted according to the inverse square of their distance from the candidate pixel.
+With each neighboring pixel, their vote depends on if their color difference exceeds the **Color Difference Threshold**, an advanced setting, and is weighted according to the inverse square of their distance from the candidate pixel.
 If the overall vote exceeds the **Minimum Percent of Neighbors**, an additional advanced setting, the candidate pixel is considered part of the outline.

 - **Shade & Outline** merely employs both the **Shading** and the **Outline** algorithms at once, with the outline resting atop the shading.